kevinweber/inline-comments/readme.txt

 == Changelog ==

 = 1.2 =
-* New feature: Change background opacity for comment threads.
+* New feature: Change background opacity for comment threads

 = 1.1 =
 * No page reload anymore: INLINE COMMENTS NOW EMPOWERS WP-AJAXIFY-COMMENTS!!
-This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted.
+This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted

 = 1.0.6 =
 * New feature: Decide if bubbles should fade in/out or appear/disappear immediately